Business problem hub

 What this usually looks like.

-• The same issue keeps coming back.
+• The same issue keeps coming back under a new label.

 • The owner is guessing what to fix next.

-Do not treat the first symptom as the answer.
-The point is to find the cause before another fix gets bought.
+Treat the first symptom as a clue.
+Find the cause before another fix gets bought.

 Likely causes